• This page, Resources for Safety and Support When Facing Domestic Violence, is offered by

 What is a safety plan and why is it important?

-A safety plan is personalized plan that can help you react and make decisions when you are in danger.
+A safety plan is a personalized plan that can help you react and make decisions when you feel unsafe.
 A safety plan may include ideas for how to increase your safety if you are in an abusive relationship, if you are planning to leave an abusive relationship, or if you have left an abusive relationship.
 Safety planning may include things such as:

 • Memorizing or making a list of emergency numbers for local law enforcement agencies or crisis hotlines;